solana-foundation/solana-improvement-documents/proposals/0159-relax-transaction-signature-constraints.md

 ## Detailed Design

-The Solana protocol will no longer reject blocks with transactions that have failed precompile verification or have invalid non-fee payer transacation-level signatures.
+The Solana protocol will no longer reject blocks with transactions that have failed precompile verification or have non-fee payer transacation-level signatures that fail verification.
 Such transactions will be allowed to be recorded in a block and signature verification failures should be handled similarly to how SVM program errors are handled.
 The transaction will be committed, fees deducted, but no other account state changes should be persisted.

+The signature count included in the bank hash calculation should still include the number of transaction-level signatures for all transactions included in a block regardless of verification success.

 ## Impact